aviks/Horus.jl/README.md

 Horus.jl is a package for creating background jobs, placing them on queues, and running them asynchronously.

+---

-Please read the documentation carefully before using this package, particularly the sections describes which design guarantees are provided, and which are not.
+🚨 Please read the documentation carefully before using this package, particularly the section that describes what the design guarantees are.